agude/agude.github.io/_posts/2018-03-14-a_career_starts_with_rejection.md

 layout: post
 title: "The Typical Successful Career Starts with Rejection"
 description: >
-  When I applied for graduate school I didn't just get rejected from a few of them...
-I got rejected from ALL of the ones I applied for!
-It felt like a wall, but it was just a small speed bump in life.
+  When I applied for graduate school I was rejected, not by a few good grad schools, but by all of them!
+But thanks to a little kindness, I was able to continue onward.
 image: /files/a-career-starts-with-rejection/wheeler_auditorium_steps_in_1940.jpg
 ---